 Can guinea pigs jump?
-Guinea pigs can jump, but they don’t jump too high due to their body shape and short legs, which is to be more than expected.
+Guinea pigs can jump (such as popcorning), but they don’t jump too high due to their body shape and short legs.
 The highest jump performed by a guinea pig was 7.8 inches.
-Guinea pigs usually jump when they are happy, scared, when they want food, or just playing.
-Sometimes their jumping can be dangerous because they can jump away from your arms or jump out of the cage from a certain height.
+Guinea pigs usually jump when they are happy, scared, or want food, holding them for too long, touching them, or just playing.

 If you want to find out more about guinea pig’s ability to jump, we have prepared a more in-depth explanation in the following sections below!
-Find out common reasons why do guinea pigs jump around, how high, and what is popcorning.
+Find out common reasons why guinea pigs jump around, how high, and what popcorning is.
 Let’s begin!

 Do Guinea Pigs Jump?